ali-biggs/PerlegoFullstackAssignment/README.md

 ## Handing In

-Please add `ebper` on GitHub and share the private Repo.
+Please copy the contents of this repository into your own private GitHub repository and add `ebper` to the project.
+It is important that you do not commit your solution to this repository as it could expose your coding challenge to other candidates.

 We will provide feedback via email or the final interview depending on whether you pass.

 ## Help & Questions